baskargroup/SEARS/README.md

 _SEARS is released under the MIT license, promoting open science, reproducibility, and collaborative research advancement._

-# Select Screen Shots of SEARS Application
+# Select Screen Shots from the SEARS Application
 You can see a preview of the application in the screenshots below

 ## Dashboard